gap-system/GapWWW/faq.md

 see its welcome message.
 Now you are able to work just as usual, but in case of a broken connection your session will not be closed, and your computations  will  be  continued while you are not connected.
-When you will connect to the server next time, enter 'screen -r' to  restore  your  session.
+When you will connect to the server next time, enter `screen -r` to  restore  your  session.
 To detach your session again (i.e. move it into  background) press Ctrl-A and then D (and you will see the normal command  line  prompt  of  your  UNIX  system)  or  simply  close the connection.
-For more details about screen, see its documentation (for example, type 'man screen').
+For more details about screen, see its documentation (for example, type `man screen`).

 <!-- ================================================================================== -->